-The standard contribution limit to IRAs — both traditional and Roth — is $6,000 in 2020.
+The annual contribution limit to IRAs — both traditional and Roth — is $6,000 in tax year 2021.
 Older adults age 50 and above can contribute an extra $1,000 on top of that as a “catch-up contribution.”

-Note that this contribution limit applies as a combined limit for both traditional and Roth accounts.
+Note that Roth IRA contribution limits apply as a combined limit for both traditional and Roth accounts.
 You can contribute to both IRA types in a single year, but the combined total can’t exceed $6,000 (or $7,000 at age 50 and above).

 Roth IRA holders can withdraw contributions any time, penalty-free.
-But what about earnings — the gains you’ve made from your investments inside the account?
+If you’ve contributed $6,000 to your Roth IRA and your investments have grown — say to $10,000 — you can withdraw your $6,000 contributions whenever you want.
+But what about the earnings — the gains you’ve made from your investments inside the account?